philss/floki/README.md

 ```

 After that you are able to use `html5ever` as your HTML parser with Floki.

-To know more about NIFs, check the [Erlang docs](http://erlang.org/doc/man/erl_nif.html).
-And to know why Rust NIFs can be better, check the [Rustler](https://github.com/hansihe/rustler) project.

 ## More about Floki API